lmparppei/Beat/Developer Documentation/About Beat.md

 At the heart of Beat is the `ContinunousFountainParser`.
 Every change made to `BeatTextView` is parsed, and the parser itself uses `Line` objects to store information about individual lines -- their position (index), string and formatted ranges.

 Beat is **not** a WYSIWYG editor, and it would be very hard to convert it to one.
 PDF export and printing are actually HTML documents, which are preprocessed and paginated.
-Parser does the preprocesing, and *BeatPaginator* splits stuff across multiple pages and is the most complicated and messed-up code in the whole project.
+Parser does the preprocesing, and *BeatPagination* instance splits stuff across multiple pages and is the most complicated and messed-up code in the whole project.

 If you are planning on developing Beat further, I'd suggest you write a completely new screenplay rendering engine using native Cocoa drawing.
 Do take a look at the exporting code, though, because it's really something to marvel.
 It's overly complicated, everything happens in multiple steps and overall makes no fucking sense.